gannochenko/protoweb/README.md

 ## Roadmap

 * Bugfixing :)
+* Generate JsonDecoders only for responses, because the rest is just dead code basically.
+* Replace protoc with a custom renderer, specifically tailored for the needs of Protoweb.
+If we have it, we can get rid of those ugly TypeScript deep type modifiers.

+### Done

 * Support for additional tooling such as [JsonDecoder](https://www.npmjs.com/package/ts.data.json).
   This is a debatable feature, because usually Backend we run is a trusted entity.
 However, TS definitions only provide static checks, we may want to have some runtime checks in place as well in case we make requests to third-party services.
   This is a doable task, yet a tricky one: the Protobuf AST must be compiled into AST of JsonDecoder, and then to a schema of JsonDecoder.
 There could be a lot of edge cases to cover down the road.